-“For electric radiant heating materials, a good rule of thumb is $10 to $15 per square foot,” says Bob Tschudi, Expert Review Board Member and Raleigh, N.C.-based general contractor. ”Add $5 to $10 per square foot for installation.”
+“For electric radiant heating materials, a good rule of thumb is $10 to $15 per square foot,” says Bob Tschudi, Angi Expert Review Board Member and general contractor in Raleigh, NC.
+“Add $5 to $10 per square foot for installation.”

 Electric Radiant Floor Heat

 An electric radiant floor will cost $19,000 to $36,000.
 Typically, these floor heating systems use strips of electrical matting that go across the subfloor, which are then set in mortar.
 These systems are particularly good for heating individual parts of the floor.

 Hydronic radiant systems cost between $19,000 and $36,000 for a whole-home system.
 Hydronic systems work by using a hot water heater or boiler to heat water.
 Once the water heats, it travels through pipes to heat up your home.
 Since water retains heat better than electric baseboards, this option is one of the most energy-efficient systems for heating floors.

 Geothermal In-Floor Heating

 Geothermal systems cost $9,500 to $27,000.
 These systems use thermal energy along with heat pumps to spread this natural heat underneath the floor.
 They use a series of pipes under the floors that circulate hot water.